loveemu/melosearch/README.md

 Melo Melo Search
 ================

-Small utility to search a byte sequence by melody.
+Small utility to search a byte sequence by specified melody.

 Note: The search engine uses only the key of notes.
 Others, such as lengths, will be ignored.